 If a cookie is found, decode it and verify it as shown above.

-When the Connect2id server creates a new session for the login page, encode the cookie it was suggested above.
-The Connect2id server does not need to be aware that the session is special and tied to an individual client, only the login page which sets and reads the cookie has to.
+When the Connect2id server creates a new session for the login page, encode the cookie as suggested above.
+The Connect2id server does not need to be aware that the session is special and tied to an individual client, only the login page which sets and reads the cookie.